EDB Klio Operator Helm Chart v0.0.15

 Inspecting the Chart

-This downloads the chart as a .tgz file.
-Extract it to examine the templates, default values.yaml, and other chart files:
+This downloads the chart and extracts it into the klio-operator-chart folder, where you can review the templates, the default values.yaml, and other chart files.

 Configuration Reference